 Nationwide permits provide a more streamlined and efficient process for obtaining Department of the Army authorizations than individual permits.
-In conjunction with Maryland DNR, Baltimore District refined the federal process whereby Baltimore District now receives shellfish aquaculture applications submitted to Maryland DNR within seven to 10 days of receipt, enabling both agencies to concurrently review projects while continuing coordination throughout the process.
-Previously, the joint application was submitted by the applicant to Maryland DNR for review, and then they forwarded the application to Baltimore District after completing their full review to include an on-site survey and project plans updated from the applicant’s initial submittal.
+In conjunction with Maryland DNR, Baltimore District receives shellfish aquaculture applications submitted to Maryland DNR, enabling both agencies to concurrently review projects.
+The joint application is submitted to Maryland DNR for review, where it is then forwarded to Baltimore District, prior to or near the same time as when Maryland DNR is completing their full review, including an on-site survey and updated project plans from showing any changes since the application was originally submitted.

 For general permits, the Corps’ goal is to make a permit decision 60 days after receipt of a federally complete application.
 More complex or larger projects use Individual Permits that require a public notice and have an issuance goal of 120 days from receipt of a federally complete application.

 Baltimore District participates in Aquaculture Review Board meetings, chaired by Maryland DNR and attended by other agencies, including Maryland Department of the Environment, U.S. Coast Guard, National Marine Fisheries Service and Maryland Historical Trust.
-The District is working in cooperation with these agencies to identify trends that affect permit processing times in order to understand what we can do to provide more efficient and effective decision-making for aquaculture projects in Maryland.
+The District is working in cooperation with these agencies to identify trends that affect permit processing times and making changes where we can to provide more efficient and effective decision-making for commercial shellfish aquaculture projects in Maryland.

-Baltimore District developed Regional Conditions for NWP 48 to ensure proposed commercial shellfish activities have minimal impacts on navigation and endangered species; this requires the applicant provide certain information for review as well as satisfy notification requirements in order for the application to be considered complete.
+Baltimore District developed Regional Conditions for NWP 48 to ensure proposed commercial shellfish activities have minimal impacts on navigation and endangered species, as well as any other relevant public interest factors.
+The application provides information for the District’s review, as well as to satisfy notification requirements in order for the application to be considered complete.
 If Regional Conditions requirements are not met, the application is incomplete and cannot be processed or considered further for Baltimore District review.
-Requirements may include a description of structure spacing; the number and spacing of cages/floats/gear as well as the number of vertical and horizontal lines, buoys and markers; and notification to adjacent property owners, as well as information identifying how adverse impacts to navigation and ingress and egress to neighboring properties have been avoided.
-View the Q&As below for additional information.
+Requirements may include a description of structural spacing; the number and spacing of cages/floats/gear as well as the number of vertical and horizontal lines, buoys and markers; and may also include notifications to adjacent property owners, as well as including information identifying how adverse impacts to navigation, or ingress and egress to neighboring properties, was considered avoided by the proposed plans and layout.